 - Children in kindergarten attend five days-a-week, full days, with a rest period in the afternoon.

-Does my child need to speak Spanish, Mandarin, or Japanese to attend TIS?
+Does my child need to speak Spanish, Mandarin, or Japanese to attend ISP?

-TIS admits children with all language fluency levels from beginners to native-speakers.
-However, most students starting at TIS in preschool or kindergarten do not have any prior language exposure or fluency.
+ISP admits children with all language fluency levels from beginners to native-speakers.
+However, most students starting at ISP in preschool or kindergarten do not have any prior language exposure or fluency.
 Children applying to 1st-5th grades must demonstrate grade-appropriate language fluency that will enable them to do their academic work in the target language.

 Do you accept students with learning disabilities or special needs?

-TIS does not have separate programs or on-staff resources for special needs students.
+ISP does not have separate programs or on-staff resources for special needs students.
 However, our small classes can be beneficial to many students who have minor learning differences.
-Depending on the need, the extent of the disability, and availability of outside help, it may be possible for student with learning differences to thrive at TIS.
+Depending on the need, the extent of the disability, and availability of outside help, it may be possible for student with learning differences to thrive at ISP.
 An open and honest partnership between the school and parents is always important; it is doubly important for students with learning differences.

-The International School’s Student Support Services (SSS) is a formal committee designed to help students who may need extra support to succeed academically.
+the International School of Portland’s Student Support Services (SSS) is a formal committee designed to help students who may need extra support to succeed academically.
 The SSS process is modeled on a research-based method of academic support commonly used throughout the United States.
 Through the multi-tiered process, the school’s educational leaders use their cumulative expertise to help meet students’ unique needs through strategic and intensive interventions, data collection, progress monitoring, and additional student support.
 If you feel that your child may need additional academic support or challenge, if your child has medical or family circumstances that may affect academic achievement, or if your child has a formal behavioral or academic diagnosis that may affect classroom performance, please talk to your child’s teacher about SSS.

-What if my child exhibits learning difficulties after s/he starts at TIS?
+What if my child exhibits learning difficulties after s/he starts at ISP?